Sannchouk/android_app_comparator/README.md

 ## Implementation

 The algorithm is implemented in Java, with the project management tool Maven.

+### The program outputs

-All the distances computed are between 0 and 1 (0 represents two identical apps, and 1 totally different ones).
+All the distances computed between apks are between 0 and 1 (0 represents two identical apps, and 1 totally different ones).

 All the generated files can be found on the `results` folder.
 Here are all the files that may be generated:
 - `algorithmResults.ser` that stores the class that represents the computed distances.
 That may allow to rerun the program, without computing the same distances a new time.
 See the run section for more info.
 - `distanceMatrix.csv` that offers a csv file representing the distance matrix.
 It is not used in the program, but is given as a vision, or exploitation tool.
 - `neo4j.txt` that offers a file that represents a [Neo4J](https://neo4j.com/) query file.
-It permits to create the graph representing all the computed distances
+Copy and paste the results in a query input to create the graph representing all the computed distances
 - `cluster.txt` that represents all the computed clusters, according to the given threshold.

 ### Requirements